Heike Kamerlingh Onnes: Awards

-Honors
+Commemoration

 Some of the instruments Kamerlingh Onnes devised for his experiments can be seen at the Boerhaave Museum in Leiden.
 The apparatus he used to first liquefy helium is on display in the lobby of the physics department at Leiden University, where the low-temperature lab is also named in his honor.
 His student and successor as director of the lab Willem Hendrik Keesom was the first person who was able to solidify helium, in 1926.
 The former Kamerlingh Onnes laboratory building is currently the Law Faculty at Leiden University and is known as "Kamerlingh Onnes Gebouw" (Kamerlingh Onnes Building), often shortened to "KOG".
 The current science faculty has a "Kamerlingh Onnes Laboratorium" named after him, as well as a plaque and several machines used by Kamerling Onnes in the main hall of the physics department.

 The Kamerlingh Onnes Award (1948) and the Kamerlingh Onnes Prize (2000) were established in his honor, recognizing further advances in low-temperature science.

 The Onnes effect referring to the creeping of superfluid helium is named in his honor.

 Kamerlingh Onnes crater on the Moon is named after him.

 Kamerlingh Onnes is credited with coining the term enthalpy.

 Kamerlingh Onnes' discovery of superconductivity was named an IEEE Milestone in 2011.